 In other words, don't make a vital move unless you know what you are doing and understand the consequences.
 This is important if you are executing someone else's plans.

-If you are doing more than just executing someone else's plans, think carefully about the idea before jumping into the doing.
+Even if you are executing someone else's plans, think carefully about planning before jumping into the doing.

 "Plan Thrice, Measure Twice, Cut Once"